-Standard 003 Grade, Classification and Population

-The Director of the DOCR shall notify each correctional facility administrator of the approved correctional facility grade classification, approved inmate classifications, and total number of individuals who may be confined in the correctional facility.
+Standard 003 Grade, Classification and Population Compliant: Yes C (1 correctional facility grade classification, approved inmate classifications, and total number of individuals who may be confined in the correctional facility.
 The Director of the DOCR shall notify correctional facility administrators of the terms of any variances that have been granted.